Jaye Walton

 Joan Muriel Walton OAM (née Brewer; 27 December 1928 – 21 March 2017), better known as Jaye Walton, was an Australian media and journalism personality.
 She was a businesswoman, television personality and producer, and magazine publisher.
-Walton was the first South Australian woman to produce and host a television show, which by 1979 was the state's longest running show, was the first publisher of SA magazine, a documentary film maker, and raised awareness and funds for children's health and welfare charities in Australia and Thailand.
+Walton was the first South Australian woman to produce and host a television show which, by 1979, was the state's longest running show.
+She was also the first publisher of SA magazine and a documentary film maker.
+Walton raised awareness and funds for children's health and welfare charities in Australia and Thailand.